 "I felt a kinship with Capra and Wyler more than anyone else.
 I love Spielberg, but Wyler and Capra move me very deeply," Del Toro said at the premiere at Lincoln Center's Alice Tully Hall.
 "This was a great opportunity to go a little deeper on Capra and what he did and how he created American mythology for the second half of the 20th century.
 And how he was, as an immigrant, forging things that are purely American in a way I identify with the country.
 As an immigrant myself, that's important to me."

-Kasdan was also moved by the filmmakers and was very passionate about making sure their achievements don't get brushed aside.
+Kasdan was also moved by the filmmakers and was very passionate about making sure their achievements don't get brushed to the wayside.

 Five Came Back will be available on Netflix beginning March 31.